We want kids to have a good experience in the dental office.

 A couple of things that seem to surprise people are:

-Regardless of who you choose to take care of your family’s smile, whether a general dentist or a pediatric dentist, what matters is that you’re comfortable that this is someone who can take care of you and your family for a lifetime of smiles.
+Regardless of who you choose to take care of your family’s smile, whether a general dentist or a pediatric dentist, what matters is that you’re comfortable that this person can take care of you and your family for a lifetime of smiles.

 How to Prepare Your Kids for Their First Dentist Appointment